rosdb/javascript-algorithms/docs/big-o-notation/introduction.md

 };
 ```

-When you don't need any ordering, objects are an excellent choice!
+When you don't need any order, objects are an excellent choice!

 - Insertion ➜ _O(1)_
 - Removal ➜ _O(1)_